Surgical Technology

 Must have all prerequisites completed with a grade of C or above by the end of the spring semester.
 SRGT 1405 – Introduction to Surgical Technology is a prerequisite course; up to sixteen (16) qualified applicants are chosen to participate in this course.
 Upon completion of SRGT 1405, the top 10-12 students are chosen to continue into the program, along with two alternates.

-It is strongly suggested students complete BIOL 2420 – Microbiology before the summer I semester.
-This course must be completed by the end of the fall semester in the program or the student will be withdrawn from the surgical technology program.
+It is strongly suggested that students complete BIOL 2420 – Microbiology before the summer I semester.
+This course must be completed by the end of the fall semester in the program, or the student will be withdrawn from the surgical technology program.

 Applicants are required to attend an information session to obtain an application and receive further information.
-Dates for information sessions are published on the Angelina College website, and in local newspapers or may be obtained from the program at (936) 633-5265, or (936) 633-5275.
+Dates for information sessions are published on the Angelina College website, in local newspapers, or may be obtained from the program at (936) 633-5265 or (936) 633-5275.

 Submit a completed application with all required documents as listed on the front of the application packet by the designated date.
 This must include a complete American Heart Association BLS (CPR) card, copies of immunizations and titer results, an essay, and letters of reference.